hmcts/delete_testing/docs/index.md

 ## Overview

-This guide walk-through the process of deploying an Sample Java application in CFT.
+This guide will walk you through the process of deploying a sample Java application in CFT.

 An application will be generated from a template and deployed to a kubernetes cluster.